 Decorate Your Christmas Tree Like a Pro this Year

-I used to think that there were certain tasks that were so simple they really could not be screwed up and stringing lights on a Christmas tree seemed like one of those tasks.
+I used to think that there were certain tasks, that were so simple they really could not be screwed up, and stringing lights on a Christmas tree seemed like one of those tasks.
 I mean, how hard can it be?
 Well, I suppose it really isn't that difficult to throw some lights on the tree and plug them in.
-However, after my first attempt at stringing lights on my families' first Christmas tree I quickly learned that there is a big difference between what I had accomplished and properly string lights on a Christmas tree.
+However, after my first attempt at stringing lights on my families' first Christmas tree, I quickly learned that there is a big difference between what I had accomplished, and properly strung lights on a Christmas tree.
 My installation looked horrible.
 Some areas of the tree had lots of lights.
 Some areas had none.
-There were 3 inches of space between some rows of lights and 6 between others.
+There were 3 inches of space between some rows of lights, and 6 between others.
 Honestly, this did not bother me as much as it did my wife.
-After all, the lights were on the tree and they all worked.
+After all, the lights were on the tree and they all worked!
 What drove me nuts was that the lights kept sliding off the tree branches.
-It bothered me enough that I decided I was going to figure out a good system for hanging lights on my tree.
-That weekend and over the last few years that I have been involved with HolidayLEDs.com I have learned a few things about this "simple" holiday task.
-Here are a few tips that should have you some headaches this year and improve the appearance of your tree:
+It bothered me enough, that I decided I was going to figure out a good system for hanging lights on my tree.
+That weekend, and over the last few years that I have been involved with HolidayLEDs.com I have learned a few things about this "simple" holiday task.
+Here are a few tips, that should alleviate some headaches this year, and improve the appearance of your tree:

 Step 1: Measure your tree and determine how many lights you need.

-Even a professional Christmas light installer couldn't properly decorate a Christmas tree without enough ligths.
-In order to know how many Christmas lights or LED Christmas lights you will need for your tree you will need to measure the height and diameter of your tree.
+Even a professional Christmas light installer couldn't properly decorate a Christmas tree without enough lights.
+In order to know how many Christmas lights or LED Christmas lights you will need for your tree, you will need to measure the height and width of your tree.
 Unless you have a huge tree, it is pretty easy to do this with a standard tape measure.

-A good rule of thumb is that you will need about 25' of lighting for every foot of height.
-However, if you have a tree with a diameter is more than 1/2 of its height I would add an additional 5' of lighting for every foot of height.
-For example, if your tree is 7' tall and 4' in diameter you would need about 210' of lighting.
-This isn't a perfect science and some of this is determined by personal taste but for most people this will put you in the ball park.
+A good rule of thumb is that you will need about one set of lights (23' - 25' long), for every foot of tree height.
+However, if you have a tree with a diameter is more than 1/2 of its height, I would add an additional 5' of lighting for every foot of tree height.
+This isn't a perfect science, and some of this is determined by personal taste, but for most people this will put you in the ball park.

 Gather your equipment